cardputer-dev/cardputer-site/docs/firmware.md

 ## General Firmware

+### [UserDemo][userdemo]

+The demo that came preloaded on the cardputer.

+### [UserDemo Extended][userdemo-extended]

+An extension of the demo that came with the cardputer, now with a countdown timer and a text editor.

 ### [WebRadio][webradio]

 Stream internet radio directly to your cardputer.

-### [UserDemo Extended][userdemo-extended]

-An extension of the demo that came with the cardputer to a countdown timer and a text editor.

 ### [Math Game][mathgame]